Rijkswaterstaat: Name

 The Dutch word waterstaat denotes the condition of an area in relation to the level and the condition of surface and groundwater, including all relevant natural and artificial features.
 The component 'rijks' translates as 'national'.

 Organization structure

-Rijkswaterstaat is divided in regional and specialist services, formerly known as directies.
-Every service is managed by a hoofdingenieur-directeur (HID), who together form the board of Rijkswaterstaat.
+Rijkswaterstaat is divided into regional and specialist services, formerly known as directies.
+Each service is managed by a hoofdingenieur-directeur (HID), who together form the board of Rijkswaterstaat.

 Regional services

 The regions are divided in local water- en wegendistricten (water and road districts), formerly known as dienstkringen.
 In the past, every province had its own regional organisation, but the directies Groningen, Friesland and Drenthe were merged, forming the service Noord-Nederland, the directies Overijssel and Gelderland were merged to form the service Oost-Nederland, the directies IJsselmeergebied and Utrecht were merged to form the service Midden-Nederland and the directies Noord-Brabant and Limburg were merged to form the service Zuid-Nederland.